Monday, April 27, 2026

 Michael exhaled and let his arms flap to his sides before pinching the bridge of his nose.
 “Joe, we’ve been friends since we were little kids and you’ve barely dated at all!
 What’s that about?”

 “Um…I don’t know Mike,” Joe followed suit with the long exhale.
 He had often dreaded this question.
 He had barely dated.
 He did not date anyone at all until he had gone off to college, and even then, it was not until his second year.
 Joe knew that this was unusual.
 His awareness of his friends’ and acquaintances’ dating experiences all through high school was pretty limited, though what he knew unsettled him.
 At one point, he had developed a crush on Samantha from his algebra class, but all he heard about her is that she had a wild side.
-He didn’t know what to believe, but if any of it were true, but he did know that she spent a lot of time with tough guys like Tommy, who had a full goatee and a neck tattoo by the seventh grade.
+He didn’t know what to believe, or if any of it were true, but he did know that she spent a lot of time with tough guys like Tommy, who had a full goatee and a neck tattoo by the seventh grade.
 It intimidated the fuck out of him.
 Joe was not wild.
 He was scared.

 “Remember back during the summer before Junior High and we used to talk about all of the girls that we were into?”
 Michael’s arms raised like a stretching bird about to take flight – a bottle in each hand of vodka and rum.
 “It seems like you had quite a list!
 What happened?”